Proteolipids and Protein Lipidation

 N-Myristoylation of proteins

-While NMT1, but not NMT2, is essential for cell proliferation, both are required for cell survival.
-They are both cytosolic and can bind to the ribosomes so may facilitate the co-translational timing of the reaction, and both have an N‑terminal region with polybasic amino acid sequences, which are required for targeting to the ribosomes.
-The crystal structure of NMT1 has shown that it has a characteristic binding cleft that is involved in the recognition of potential substrates for myristoylation (with some overlap with targets for N-acetylation), and there is an absolute requirement for the N-terminal glycine on the target protein with amino acid residues two through eight as the consensus motif (Met-Glc-X-X-X-Ser/Thr/Cys) used in substrate recognition.
+While NMT1, but not NMT2, is utilized for cell proliferation, both are required for cell survival.
+NMT1 is located mainly in the plasma membrane while NMT2 is cytosolic (nearly 77% peptide sequence identity), and both have an N‑terminal region with polybasic amino acid sequences, which target proteins to the ribosomes to facilitate the co-translational timing of the reaction.
+They have partial substrate overlap but differential roles during embryogenesis and tumour cell proliferation.
+The crystal structure of NMT1 has shown that it has a characteristic binding cleft where potential substrates for myristoylation are recognized (with some overlap with targets for N-acetylation), and there is an absolute requirement for the N-terminal glycine on the target protein with amino acid residues two through eight as the consensus motif (Met-Glc-X-X-X-Ser/Thr/Cys) used in substrate recognition.

 Exceptions to these generalities are photoreceptor proteins, which are modified heterogeneously with the uncommon 12:0, 5‑14:1 and 5,8‑14:2 fatty acids as well as 14:0, and certain histone proteins can be modified by various fatty acids.
 In the model nematode Caenorhabditis elegans, N-terminal glycine is acylated almost exclusively with myristic acid, but lysine (see below) is acylated preferentially with isomethyl-branched-chain fatty acids.
 N-Palmitoylated proteins have been found on occasion, usually where there is a dual lipid modification as with the cholesterol-linked hedgehog proteins (see below).
 As a further exception, it has become apparent that myristoylation can occur post-translationally in apoptotic cells on internal glycine residues exposed by caspase cleavage in partially hydrolysed proteins, a process that may have implications for health and disease.

 Increased levels of N-myristoylation have been observed in certain cancers, and there have been suggestions that NMTs could be a target for therapeutic intervention.
-NMT is believed to play a role in innate immunity, the evolutionarily conserved host defence mechanism that responds immediately to pathogens but does not provide long-lasting immunity to the host (in contrast to adaptive immunity).
-It is relevant to infections by viruses, including human immunodeficiency virus-1 (HIV-1), bacteria, e.g., Shigella flexneri, fungi and parasitic protozoa, including such diseases as malaria.
-The Shigella virulence factor IpaJ has been identified as an irreversible demyristoylase.
+NMT is believed to play a part in innate immunity, the evolutionarily conserved host defence mechanism that responds immediately to pathogens but does not provide long-lasting immunity to the host (in contrast to adaptive immunity).
+It is relevant to infections by bacteria, e.g., Shigella flexneri, viruses, including human immunodeficiency virus-1 (HIV-1), fungi and parasitic protozoa, including such diseases as malaria.
+The Shigella virulence factor IpaJ has been identified as an irreversible demyristoylase, which can hydrolyse the myristoyl group from the N-terminal glycine of human ARF1.

 3. S-Acylated (Palmitoylated) Proteins

-A zDHHC protein in a membraneThio-acylation: The reaction occurs post-translation of the protein and is catalysed by specific endomembrane-bound acyltransferases at specific cysteine residues exposed to the cytosol.
+A zDHHC protein in a membraneThio-acylation: The reaction occurs post-translation of the protein and is catalysed by endomembrane-bound acyltransferases at specific cysteine residues exposed to the cytosol.
 Although there is some evidence for occasional non-enzymatic palmitoylation, enzymatic mechanisms predominate, and palmitoyl S-acyltransferases were identified definitively first from yeasts and subsequently from mammalian cells.
-Families of such enzymes (23 in humans coded by more than 20 separate genes, 24 in mice, a similar number in Arabidopsis and 7 in yeasts) have now been characterized with a conserved cysteine-rich domain containing zinc and a distinctive aspartate-histidine-histidine-cysteine motif (DHHC, or ZDHHC in humans and zDHHC in mice), which is required for activity.
+Families of such enzymes (23 in humans coded by more than 20 separate genes, 24 in mice, a similar number in Arabidopsis and 7 in yeasts) have now been characterized with a conserved cysteine-rich domain containing zinc and a distinctive aspartate-histidine-histidine-cysteine motif (DHHC, or ZDHHC in humans and zDHHC in mice) within a cysteine-rich region, where the catalytic reaction occurs.
 They are membrane proteins with many subcellular locations that span the bilayer at least four times, with the DHHC domain and the N- and C‑terminal domains on the cytosolic face.
 In most palmitoyl transferases, there is a conserved C‑terminus (PaCCT) domain, and this is required for their function.
 With human DHHC20, it has been established that the fatty acyl chain of palmitoyl CoA inserts into a hydrophobic pocket within the transmembrane spanning region of the protein, while the CoA headgroup is recognized by the cytosolic domain through polar and ionic interactions.

 DHHC acyltransferases operate by a two-step mechanism in the first step of which the enzymes are auto-acylated by a nucleophilic attack of the active site cysteine on the thioester of palmitoyl CoA with generation of an acyl-enzyme intermediate and release of CoA.
 In the second step, the acyl group is transferred to a protein substrate in a trans-acylation reaction.
-Cysteine palmitoylation forms a thioester bond that is similar in energy to that in the palmitoyl donor, palmitoyl-CoA, so the reaction does not require an energy source such as ATP.
+Cysteine palmitoylation forms a thioester bond that is similar in energy to that in the palmitoyl donor, palmitoyl-CoA, so the reaction does not need an energy source such as ATP.
 There is an absolute requirement for long-chain acyl-CoA esters, mainly 16:0, as fatty acyl donors, though some members of the DHHC protein family have different acyl specificities and at least one can use a wide variety of fatty acyl-CoA substrates.
-The acyl chain binds in a a lengthy cavity containing hydrophobic residues formed by the transmembrane domains, and the acyl chain-length selectivity is believed to depend upon cavity variants with preferences for specific acyl chains.
+As these can have characteristic tissue distributions, there can be differences in the nature of the thio-esterified fatty acids between organs.
+The acyl chain binds in a lengthy cavity containing hydrophobic residues formed by the transmembrane domains, and the acyl chain-length selectivity is believed to depend upon cavity variants with preferences for particular acyl chains.

 Protein palmitoylation-depalmitoylation

 It is not yet fully understood how substrate recruitment and specificity are regulated for palmitoylation.
 One DHHC enzyme can often palmitoylate many different protein substrates, while a given protein may be palmitoylated by more than one acyl transferase.
-On the other hand, there are examples where specific proteins are palmitoylated by one DHHC enzyme.
-One common feature is that the active sites on the enzymes reside at the membrane-cytosol interface so that membrane-proximal cysteines are candidates for palmitoylation.
-While in general there does not appear to be a preferred substrate-sequence motif in target proteins, some DHHCs contain further sequences of amino acids (SH3 and Akr domains, PDZ binding motifs) that may be involved in enzyme-substrate recruitment.
-There is a suggestion that acyl-CoAs do not diffuse freely in the cytosol but are channelled into specific pathways by mechanism that may involve compartmentalization and intracellular transport.
+On the other hand, there are examples where certain proteins are palmitoylated by only one DHHC enzyme.
+One common feature is that the catalytic sites on the enzymes reside at the membrane-cytosol interface so that membrane-proximal cysteines are candidates for palmitoylation.
+While in general there does not appear to be a preferred substrate-sequence motif in target proteins, some DHHCs contain further sequences of amino acids (SH3 and Akr domains, PDZ binding motifs) that may be associated with enzyme-substrate recruitment.
+There is a suggestion that acyl-CoAs do not diffuse freely in the cytosol but are channelled into appropriate pathways by mechanism that may involve compartmentalization and intracellular transport.
 Some DHHCs must be palmitoylated by another before encountering their substrate protein.
-Prior to S-acylation, modification by N‑myristoylation or prenylation is often required, and with the former, specific target sequences for subsequent palmitoylation have been identified with further regulation by post-translational phosphorylation or ubiquitylation.
+Prior to S-acylation, modification by N‑myristoylation or prenylation is often required, and with the former, target sequences for subsequent palmitoylation have been identified with further regulation by post-translational phosphorylation or ubiquitylation.

-De-acylation: In contrast to irreversible N-myristoylation, hydrolysis of S-palmitoylated proteins occurs readily and is catalysed by thioesterases, two of which of the serine hydrolase superfamily have been characterized in the cytosol, i.e., acyl protein thioesterase 1 (APT1 or LYPLA1) and 2 (APT2 or LYPLA2) each with specificities for particular classes of protein conjugates.
+De-acylation: In contrast to irreversible N-myristoylation, hydrolysis of S-palmitoylated proteins occurs readily and is catalysed by thioesterases, two of which have been characterized in the cytosol, i.e., acyl protein thioesterase 1 (APT1 or LYPLA1) and 2 (APT2 or LYPLA2) each with specificities for particular classes of protein conjugates.
 Among other such enzymes, two lysosomal enzymes, palmitoyl protein thioesterases 1 and 2 (PPT1 & 2) and a mitochondrial enzyme (ABHD10) are known.
+All of these belong to the ‘metabolic’ serine hydrolase superfamily, with a catalytic serine residue for substrate hydrolysis and the ability to cleave ester, amide, or thioester bonds on many classes of molecules.
 Thus, most proteolipids of this type undergo cycles of acylation-deacylation, with a half-life (seconds to several minutes) that is much shorter than that of the peptide per se, and this permits proteins to shuttle between membranes and other cellular compartments, such as between the plasma membrane and Golgi in both directions.
 For example, after extracellular stimulation, Ras-proteins produce signals that lead to cell proliferation, differentiation and apoptosis; they are palmitoylated for transport to the plasma membrane then de-palmitoylated for transport back to the Golgi (in this instance by a family of ABHD17 serine hydrolases) so at the steady state, these proteins can signal at both organelles, a continual and essential cycle.
 Some proteins are prenylated and S-acylated in an active form, while the inactive form is only prenylated.
-Such acylation-deacylation cycles are believed to be regulatory, and synthetic and hydrolytic enzymes are themselves regulated dynamically by extracellular factors like phosphorylation, with the level of palmitoylation determined by a finely tuned balance between the enzymes in specific cellular locations.
+Such acylation-deacylation cycles are believed to be regulatory, and synthetic and hydrolytic enzymes are themselves regulated dynamically by extracellular factors like phosphorylation, with the level of palmitoylation determined by a finely tuned balance between the enzymes in various cellular locations.

 Palmitoylation of integral membrane proteins may be regulatory, changing their conformation to increase their stability through protecting them from degradation by preventing ubiquitinylation and increasing their resistance to proteases.
-It is believed to be a factor in the process of trafficking proteins between organelles and in directing them to specific membrane compartments.
-In neurons, palmitoylation targets proteins for transport to nerve terminals and may regulate trafficking at synapses; it is essential for the growth and integrity of neuronal axons and for conveying axonal signals with effects upon learning and memory, and brain disorders associated with cognitive defects.
+It is believed to be a factor in the process of trafficking proteins between organelles and in directing them to appropriate membrane compartments.
+In neurons, palmitoylation targets proteins for transport to nerve terminals and may regulate trafficking at synapses; it enables the growth and integrity of neuronal axons and is needed to convey axonal signals to influence learning and memory, and brain disorders associated with cognitive defects.

-Palmitoylation is involved in lipoprotein metabolism.
-Lipoprotein particles containing apolipoprotein B (apo B), such as chylomicrons, VLDL and LDL, are essential for the transport of triacylglycerols and cholesterol esters in plasma, and it has been established that palmitoylation of apo B regulates the biogenesis of the nascent lipoprotein particles that contain this apolipoprotein and may control the amount available for lipid transport.
+Palmitoylation is a factor in lipoprotein metabolism.
+Lipoprotein particles containing apolipoprotein B (apo B), such as chylomicrons, VLDL and LDL, transport triacylglycerols and cholesterol esters in plasma, and it has been established that palmitoylation of apo B regulates the biogenesis of the nascent lipoprotein particles that contain this apolipoprotein and may control the amount available for lipid transport.

 Scottish thistle Infections: The innate immune system responds to invasion by microorganisms by signalling through pattern recognition receptors (PRRs) that bind conserved microbial features.
 Many of these receptors, including the Toll-like receptors, are S‑palmitoylated, and this is believed to be a required modification for innate immune signalling.